OpenGrade

 3. Business Model

-Landlords verify prospective tenants' financial stability before signing a lease.
+Verify any individual's financial stability before making a decision.
 Send a check link, get a score — no documents needed.

-- Sends OpenGrade check link to prospective tenant
+- Sends OpenGrade check link to the applicant

 Scheduled Rescoring

-Landlords can schedule recurring or one-time rescores of existing tenants.
-The platform uses recurring bank consent to fetch fresh data automatically — no tenant interaction needed while consent is active.
+Clients can schedule recurring or one-time rescores of existing applicants.
+The platform uses recurring bank consent to fetch fresh data automatically — no applicant interaction needed while consent is active.

-- Landlord sets a rescore schedule (e.g., monthly)
+- Client sets a rescore schedule (e.g., monthly)

 - Platform uses stored recurring consent token